-Following the Diamond Review of Welsh HE student funding, WG have introduced a maintenance loan and grant for PT students in AY 18/19.
+Following the Diamond Review of Welsh HE student funding, WG introduced a maintenance loan and grant for PT students in AY 18/19.

-PTML and PTWGLG of up to £5,111.25 (a combined total of loan and grant based on 75% intensity of study) will be available to new PT students.
+PTML and PTWGLG of up to £5,433.75 (a combined total of loan and grant based on 75% intensity of study) will be available to new PT students in AY 20/21.

-Course Grant will not be available to these students.
+Course Grant is not available to students who started a course from AY 18/19.
 PT DSAs and PT dependants' grants (GFDs) will continue to be available to new and continuing students.